-Issue Appropriateness of May 2019 proposal Justification Preliminary recomme Communal open space and deep soil The proposal does not include any communal open space for the boarding houses which is not considered appropriate.
+Issue Appropriateness of May 2019 proposal Justification Preliminary recommendation Communal open space and deep soil The proposal does not include any communal open space for the boarding houses which is not considered appropriate.
 The area of deep soil in the landscape setback is appropriate.
 SEPP65 is best practice for residential design and the ADG recommends communal open space to have a minimum area equal to the 25% of the site and for deep soil to be 7% of the site.
-The proposal shoul is provided as com on the roof where it to the roof, however and should be inco development.
-The basement shou a greater area of de setback.
+The proposal should lock in a provision to ensure 25% of the site is provided as communal open space.
+This could be provided on the roof where it would have the best solar access.
+Access to the roof, however will increase the height of the building, and should be incorporated into the overall height of the development.
+The basement should be setback to the building line so that a greater area of deep soil can be provided in the landscape setback.
 Movement and access Pedestrian The proposed 'creative office' units should be accessed from the Chester Street frontage as this is the primary frontage for the development.
 Vehicular The turn at the bottom of the carpark ramp seems very tight and if the carpark is to be setback 6m from the Johnstons Creek frontage that will most likely not work.
 [G] It is noted, it may be acceptable for the basement to step out into the setback below basement level.
 The proposal does not provide include truck access.
 Industrial uses prefer street frontage and front door.
 Industrial uses require truck access to site.
-The industrial units under Land Use) ar frontage and can be Configuration of cal Overshadowing Based on Architectus testing the proposal has limited impact on overshadowing to existing neighbouring residential properties however some overshadowing to the neighbouring industrial site at 15 Chester Street.
+The industrial units typology should be reviewed (as described under Land Use) and ensure the industrial uses have a primary frontage and can be accessed from Chester Street.
+Configuration of carpark should be revised.
+Overshadowing Based on Architectus testing the proposal has limited impact on overshadowing to existing neighbouring residential properties however some overshadowing to the neighbouring industrial site at 15 Chester Street.
 ADG recommends residential developments achieve a minimum 50% direct sunlight to the principal usable part of the communal open space for a minimum of 2 hours between 9am and 3pm 21 June (midwinter).
-The proposal does zoned land by over neighbouring site (1 for residential uses recommends the put the neighbouring si this site.
+The proposal does not adversely impact existing residential zoned land by overshadowing, however it does impact the neighbouring site (15 Chester Street) which is proposed for residential uses in the PRUCTS (after 2023).
+Architectus recommends the proponent develops an indicative design on the neighbouring site to test the impacts of overshadowing on this site.